weinstockj/GEM/README.md

 # GEM Package

-The GEM package provides tools for simulating data and fitting a GEM model using Torch in R. It includes functions to generate synthetic datasets, fit a model based on those data, and assess model performance.
+The GEM package provides tools for simulating data and fitting a GEM model using Torch in R. It includes functions to generate synthetic datasets and fit a model based on those data.

 ## Installation